 Like the Christmas cake, the Christmas Plum pudding is also drizzled with alcohol the weeks or months before Christmas.
 When it is time for the pudding to be served for the Christmas meal, the plum pudding is doused with brandy and set alight right before serving.

-The Christmas cake, the plum pudding, and all the other goodies gathered together would require some place to store them for the Christmas celebration.
+The Christmas cake, the plum pudding, and all the other goodies would require some place to store them for the Christmas celebration.
 That is why there is the Irish Christmas cupboard or just a Christmas cupboard; it was a place to store things for the Christmas celebration.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.